j-palacio/j-palacio/README.md

 **Fun Facts:**

-🌴 Born and raised in Miami ✈️ Los Angeles
+🌴 Born and raised in Miami ✈️ Los Angeles<br>
-🇪🇸 Fluent in English and Spanish
+🇪🇸 Fluent in English and Spanish<br>
-🎵 Latin music is always playing in the background
+🎵 Latin music is always playing in the background<br>
-🏋️ Gym is how I debug my brain
+🏋️ Gym is how I debug my brain<br>
-🤖 I stay obsessively current on AI tools — it's why I ship fast 🛠️ Hobbies: anime, gaming, gym, and bulding things.
+🤖 I stay obsessively current on AI tools — it's why I ship fast<br>
+🛠️ Hobbies: anime, gaming, gym, and bulding things.<br>